elmahio/documentation/docs/logging-heartbeats-from-azure-functions.md

+---
+title: Logging heartbeats from Azure Functions
+description: Monitor scheduled Azure Functions with elmah.io Heartbeats.
+Get instant notifications when someone accidentally stops or misconfigures functions.
+---

 # Logging heartbeats from Azure Functions

 [TOC]

 Azure Functions are great candidates for adding heartbeats.
-For web API's implemented with Azure Functions, you should create a `/health` endpoint and ping that using Uptime Monitoring.
+For web APIs implemented with Azure Functions, you should create a `/health` endpoint and ping that using Uptime Monitoring.
 But for timer triggered, queue triggers, and similar function apps, heartbeats are a great way to verify that your function is successfully running.
 The rest of this document is split into different ways of adding heartbeats to one or more functions.

 ## Using a filter in Elmah.Io.Functions

 The easiest way of including a heartbeat is to include the `ElmahIoHeartbeatFilter` available in the `Elmah.Io.Functions` package.
 This will automatically publish a `Healthy` or `Unhealthy` heartbeat, depending on if your functions execute successfully.
-This option is great for timer triggered functions like nightly batch jobs.
+This option is great for timer-triggered functions like nightly batch jobs.

 Start by installing the `Elmah.Io.Functions` package: